|

 corporate structure and management team in the wake of

+the affair.
 Section 393 of the Financial Services &

 Markets Act gives people named in regulatory actions the